Netarsudil Ophthalmic Solution

 • Alpha agonists

 The FDA approved netarsudil ophthalmic solution (0.02%) in December 2017.
-It is indicated to reduce elevated intraocular pressure in patients with open-angle glaucoma or ocular hypertension.
-Netarsudil does not yet have any non-FDA-approved indications.
+The drug is indicated to reduce elevated intraocular pressure in patients with open-angle glaucoma or ocular hypertension.
 The European Medicines Agency approved netarsudil in 2019.
 Netarsudil is available as a 0.02% ophthalmic solution for once-daily topical application.[2]

 Mechanism of Action

-Netarsudil is approved for primary open-angle glaucoma (POAG) and ocular hypertension.
-Glaucoma is irreversible, progressive optic neuropathy with progressive visual field loss, for which the primary proven treatment is to decrease the intraocular pressure (IOP).[3]
-Ocular hypertension is defined as abnormally high intraocular pressure (IOP) with no evidence of visual field loss or damage to the optic nerve (normal IOP=9-21 mm Hg).
-Intraocular pressure is regulated by a fine balance between aqueous humor production and the rate of aqueous outflow through the trabecular meshwork (TM) outflow and the uveoscleral outflow pathway.
+Ocular hypertension is defined as abnormally high intraocular pressure (IOP) with no evidence of visual field loss or damage to the optic nerve (normal IOP = 9 to 21 mm Hg).
+Intraocular pressure is regulated by a delicate balance between aqueous humor production and the rate of aqueous outflow through the trabecular meshwork (TM) outflow and the uveoscleral outflow pathway.
 The majority of the aqueous humor is filtered through the TM pathway.

 Interestingly, the preclinical studies showed potential advantages of netarsudil therapy for normal-tension glaucoma (aka normal pressure glaucoma).
-The preclinical study on normotensive monkeys decreased IOP significantly with netarsudil administration compared with contralateral placebo-treated eyes.
+The preclinical research on normotensive monkeys decreased IOP significantly with netarsudil administration compared with contralateral placebo-treated eyes.
 The studies suggest that IOP reduction by netarsudil does not depend on the baseline IOP compared to other glaucoma drugs.
 Consequently, in patients who require an IOP below normal levels to prevent glaucoma progression, netarsudil may be an efficient treatment option.[11]

 Administration

-Netarsudil ophthalmic solution (0.02%) is instilled in one drop into the affected eye(s) once daily in the evening.
-Netarsudil may be used with other eye drops to lower intraocular pressure.
-If the patient is using more than one ophthalmic medication, they should be instructed to wait at least five minutes between the application of each medication.
-Clinicians should direct the patient to remove contact lenses before instilling netarsudil solution and wait for fifteen minutes post-administration before reinserting the contact lenses.
+If the patient is using more than 1 ophthalmic medication, they should be instructed to wait at least 5 minutes between administering each medication.
+Clinicians should direct the patient to remove contact lenses before instilling netarsudil solution and wait 15 minutes post-administration before reinserting the contact lenses.
 Strict aseptic precautions are necessary to minimize contamination of the dropper tip to avoid the risk of bacterial keratitis.

 Nasolacrimal punctual occlusion is a beneficial technique to reduce side effects by decreasing systemic absorption of the netarsudil drops.
 The patient should lie down for 3 minutes or longer to ensure efficacy.
-This technique would reduce the amount of netarsudil solution entering the nose.
-The punctual occlusion also increases the contact time of netarsudil with the eyes to ensure maximum efficacy with a single dose.[12]
+This technique reduces the amount of netarsudil solution entering the nose.
+The punctual occlusion also increases the contact time of netarsudil with the eyes to ensure maximum efficacy with a single dose.[14]

 Adverse Effects

 The most common ocular adverse reaction following netarsudil ophthalmic solution is conjunctival hyperemia.
-Conjunctival hyperemia is due to rho kinase-mediated inhibition of calcium sensitization, resulting in blood vessel smooth muscle relaxation on the conjunctiva.
+Conjunctival hyperemia occurs due to rho kinase-mediated inhibition of calcium sensitization, resulting in blood vessel smooth muscle relaxation on the conjunctiva.
 Administering netarsudil at night can mitigate this adverse drug reaction.
 The severity of conjunctival hyperemia may reduce with time.[10]

 Other common adverse drug reactions include corneal verticillata.
-Corneal verticillata occurred in about 20% of the patients in controlled clinical studies.
+Corneal verticillata occurred in about 20% of the patients during controlled clinical studies.
 Cornea verticillata, also called vortex keratopathy, is a condition characterized by corneal deposits at the level of the basal epithelium forming a faint golden-brown whorl pattern.
-Vortex keratopathy usually resolves after cessation of netarsudil treatment.[13]
+Vortex keratopathy usually resolves after cessation of netarsudil treatment.[18]

 A subconjunctival hemorrhage is the second most common adverse drug reaction of netarsudil therapy.
 A subconjunctival hemorrhage is usually a tiny, unilateral petechial micro hemorrhage around the limbus.
 Subconjunctival hemorrhage was self-limiting in most patients and typically resolved with continued use of netarsudil.
 Additional adverse drug reactions to netarsudil therapy are mild.
 These adverse drug reactions include corneal staining, headaches, blurry vision, instillation site pain, and erythema.[10]
+Netarsudil-induced reticular honeycomb hypertrophy (corneal epithelial cysts) has been reported.[19]

 Contraindications